theneva/dissertation/src/interviews.md

 5. Pipeline deploys the artefact(s) directly to production environment
 6. Pipeline also deploys to test environments, but only for other services' sake---they are never used by the team.

-TODO: generalise this process and illustrate it (as it is to some extent used by all teams in FINN)
+TODO: generalise this process and illustrate it (as it is to some extent used by all teams in FINN).

 ### The team &amp; code quality